jxri-epicscape/epic-scape/README.md

 → [espa.epicscape.game](https://espa.epicscape.game)

 ### 📚 Rikhardinkatu Library, Helsinki — *The Panda's Tooth Mystery*
 The library's main hall is home to a wooden panda that has lost a tooth — and with it, the library has fallen into chaos.
 The children's section, the archives, the elevator and the upper floors: each holds a clue.
-Players work through three mini-tracks before facing the great puzzle that restores order.
 The library is Epic Scape's longest-running partnership: two years, three contract renewals.

 → [riku.epicscape.game](https://riku.epicscape.game)